NikJ87/automated-parking-system/README.md

 Instructions to Run Program

-I   Extract the zipped file WhiteClarke.zip
+1. Extract the zipped file WhiteClarke.zip
-II  import /automatic-parking-system project as existing maven project III update and build as maven project
+2. Import /automatic-parking-system project as existing maven project
+3. Update and build as maven project
-IV  open AutomatedParkingTest and run as 'JUnit Test'
+4. Open AutomatedParkingTest and run as 'JUnit Test'

 Alternatively
-I   Extract the zipped file zipped file WhiteClarke.zip II  use command prompt to reach /automatic-parking-system IV  execute 'mvn test' for running Junit test cases
+1. Extract the zipped file zipped file WhiteClarke.zip
+2. Use command prompt to reach /automatic-parking-system
+3. Execute 'mvn test' for running Junit test cases